arcalot/.github/profile/README.md

 # Community

 We invite you to contribute!
-Check out the issues in the individual repositories for ideas on where to get involved, or consider contributing a new plugin by starting with our [python plugin template repository](https://github.com/arcalot/arcaflow-plugin-template-python).
+Check out the Issues in the individual repositories for ideas on where to get involved, or consider contributing a new plugin by starting with our [python plugin template repository](https://github.com/arcalot/arcaflow-plugin-template-python).
 Outside contributions and pull requests are of course always welcome.